 - dies, resigns or is terminated

 Nearby Urgent Care Providers

 Employees are not required to use the urgent care providers listed below for initial treatment.
+Not all urgent care providers are within the Health Care Network.
 They are listed in order of proximity to the UNTHSC campus for your convenience.

 Nova Medical Centers

 This page was last modified on July 21, 2021